SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

-# mainly related to verbs

-### clusivity

-»⟮Clusivity⟯« is ⟮＿a sm grammic feature＿⟯ which is ⟮a subfeature of⟯ ⟮＿grammatical person＿⟯.
-⟮＿Clusivity＿⟯ encodes ⟮the difference between two kinds of⟯ ⟮first person plural reference⟯.
-⟮[+inclusive/-exclusive]⟯ ⟮includes the addressee⟯, ⟮c-;[-inclusive/+exclusive]⟯ ⟮excludes the addressee⟯.

 ## tense-aspect-mood

 »⟮tense-aspect-mood⟯« is ⟮the grouping of⟯ ⟮＿tense＿, ＿aspect＿ and ＿mood＿⟯.
-⟮＿tense＿⟯, ⟮c_;＿aspect＿⟯ and ⟮c_;＿mood＿⟯ are all ⟮＿sm grammic feature categories＿⟯ and all ⟮marked on verbs or VPs⟯.
+⟮＿tense＿⟯, ⟮c_;＿aspect＿⟯ and ⟮c_;＿mood＿⟯ are all ⟮＿sm grammic feature categories＿⟯ and all ⟮may be marked on verbs or VPs⟯.
 ⟮＿tense-aspect-mood＿⟯ ⟮exists as a grouping⟯ since ⟮those three ＿sm grammic feature categories＿ are often strongly entangled in a given language and thus hard to separate.⟯

 ### tense

+Tense is temporal deixis encoded inflectionally.
-»⟮Tense⟯« is ⟮＿the sm grammic fcategory＿⟯ concerned with ⟮the relation of the time of the event to a point in time.⟯ ⟮＿Tense＿⟯ may be split into ⟮＿absolute tense＿⟯ and ⟮＿strict relative tense＿⟯ (though this is complicated, as discussed below).
+⟮＿Tense＿⟯ may be split into ⟮＿absolute tense＿⟯ and ⟮＿strict relative tense＿⟯ (though this is complicated, as discussed below).

 #### absolute tense